eguvenc/Auth/README.md

 ### MFA Feature

 In login operations, if authorizing the users includes more than one step, it is called multiple authorization.
-The method Multi-Factor Authenticaiton consists of a multi-layered structure.
+The method Multi-Factor Authentication consists of a multi-layered structure.
 It provides a shield which the attackers cannot get through with several authentication methods.
 These methods may be like below ones:

 * OTP
 * QR Code